Changes in climate

-Examples of how climate impacts are already affecting or will likely affect wetlands include:
+See below for examples of how climate impacts are affecting or are likely to affect wetlands, including coastal areas and oceans:

 There are still many uncertainties regarding specific impacts on individual wetlands due to the sheer complexity of the climate system.
 However, the overall science around climate change and its likely impacts continues to grow.
 This increasing body of scientific information will help improve our understanding of how changes in the climate will impact Queensland’s wetlands and water systems.

 Wetlands play a valuable role in supporting community efforts to adapt to a changing climate and respond to its impacts.
 There is increasing recognition of the role that wetlands play in supporting biodiversity, storing carbon and regulating greenhouse gas emission sources, being a refuge for wildlife during drought periods, and buffering our coastlines during extreme weather events.